AdeniyiAdesakin/01-vlan-routing/README.md

 This module covers the campus foundation.
 I divided the network into departmental VLANs, assigned access ports, verified Layer 2 isolation, and then introduced router-on-a-stick so the VLANs could communicate through controlled Layer 3 gateways.

 I also configured DHCP pools, added DNS options, connected wireless endpoints, and expanded the design with departmental printers.
-The walkthrough preserves the configuration evidence and identifies addressing or command-placement issues visible in the original lab.

 ## Objectives